Philippine five-peso coin: Ang Bagong Lipunan Series

-From 1975 to 1982, a five peso coin was introduced by the Bangko Sentral ng Pilipinas in line with the new 'Ang Bagong Lipunan' series issued in commemoration of Fedinand Marcos' declaration of Martial Law.
-The obverse bears the inscription 'Ang Bagong Lipunan,' year of minting, and a profile of the late President Ferdinand Marcos, who was the president throughout the circulation of the coins, faced to the left.
+From 1975 to 1982, a five-peso coin was introduced by the Bangko Sentral ng Pilipinas (BSP) in line with the new 'Ang Bagong Lipunan' series issued in commemoration of Fedinand Marcos' declaration of Martial Law.
+The obverse bears the inscription 'Ang Bagong Lipunan,' year of minting, and a profile of Marcos, who was the president throughout the circulation of the coins, faced to the left.
 Marcos himself approved the coins with his own face.
 The denomination, the inscription 'Republika ng Pilipinas' and its official coat of arms, are all on the reverse.
 This coin rarely circulated due to its large size and since it coexisted with the 2-peso and 5-peso notes.

 Flora and Fauna Series

-From 1991 to 1994, a new five peso coin was issued.
+From 1991 to 1994, a new five-peso coin was issued.
 The obverse now features the inscription 'Republika ng Pilipinas' and a profile of Emilio Aguinaldo, a Filipino revolutionary, politician, and a military leader officially recognized as the first president of the Philippines, now faced to the right.
-An enlarged denomination and an image of the flower of the Pterocarpus indicus or narra tree, the official national tree of the Philippines, are all on the reverse.
+An enlarged denomination and an image of the fruit of the Pterocarpus indicus or narra tree, the official national tree of the Philippines, are all on the reverse.

 BSP Coin Series

-Issued in 1995, the current version of the coin now features the enlarged denomination on the obverse, while the inscription 'Bangko Sentral ng Pilipinas' and its official seal are all on the reverse.
+Issued in June 1995, the BSP Coin Series version of the coin features the enlarged denomination on the obverse, while the inscription 'Bangko Sentral ng Pilipinas' and its official seal are all on the reverse.
 The reed on its edge was also removed.
+The name is narrower from 1995 to 1998 and wider from 1999 to 2017.

 New Generation Currency Coin Series

-Issued on November 30, 2017, on both the 120th anniversary of the death and 154th birthday of Andrés Bonifacio, the new five peso coin was released ahead of the other denominations of the new currency series.
+Issued on November 30, 2017, on the 154th birth anniversary of Andrés Bonifacio, the new five-peso coin was released ahead of the other denominations of the new currency series.
 It has been given new features to prevent counterfeiting.
-The obverse features Filipino revolutionary leader Andrés Bonifacio, and the reverse depicts a tayabak, a type of Filipino vine.
+The obverse features Filipino revolutionary leader Andrés Bonifacio, and the reverse depicts a tayabak (Strongylodon macrobotrys), a type of Filipino vine.
 Each individual coin weighs 7.4 g, has a diameter of 25 mm, and has a smooth edge without ridges.
-The coin's design was criticized for being too similar to the ₱1 coin, since they are both colour silver, circular, and nearly the same size.
+The coin's design was criticized for being too similar to the ₱1 coin, since they are both colored silver, circular, and nearly the same size.
 However, it was also praised for inputting national hero Andrés Bonifacio and replacing Emilio Aguinaldo, who ordered Bonifacio's execution during the Philippine Revolution.

-In September 2019, Benjamin Diokno, the current BSP Governor, announced that due to the confusion between the ₱5 coin and the ₱1 coin, a new "enhanced" ₱5 coin would be released in December 2019.
-It was initially described as being scallop-edged but a later report on 29 November 2019 showed it as nonagon-shaped, with the rim being scalloped in the inside.
+In September 2019, then-BSP Governor Benjamin Diokno announced that due to the confusion between the ₱5 coin and the ₱1 coin, a new "enhanced" ₱5 coin would be released in December 2019.
+It was initially described as being scallop-edged but a later report on November 29, 2019 showed it as nonagon-shaped, with the rim being scalloped in the inside.